yxyxcyx/rag-campus-chatbot/README.md

 ## The Problem

 Students often have specific questions about university policies, academic rules, and application procedures.
-However, this critical information is typically scattered across a multitude of documents—such as student handbooks, academic calendars, fee structures, and policy PDFs.
+However, this critical information is typically scattered across a multitude of documents, such as student handbooks, academic calendars, fee structures, and policy PDFs.
 Finding a precise answer requires navigating this disorganized collection of files, where a simple keyword search is often insufficient for complex or nuanced queries.
 This project aims to solve that problem by creating a centralized, intelligent interface that can understand and answer questions using this entire collection of documents as its single source of truth.

 ## The Solution: A RAG Pipeline